cksajil/ML-Roadmap-Malayalam/preliminaries/readme.md

 ## Need to work with someone better than you physically
 ### Why existing education system doesn't work
 ## Lack of Visibility or Professional Network
-## You need to develop your own thinking muscles
 ### How to scale up data science training
 #### Train the first 100-200 people personally
 ##### Leverage Expoential Nature of Training